How to Restore a Damaged RAID Array on NAS Buffalo Drive Station HD-CE1.0TLU2 with Multiple Disks

 By regularly monitoring and receiving alerts for any issues related to disk health, RAID status, network connectivity, file system integrity, and backups, administrators can proactively address potential data loss events on NAS Buffalo Drive Station HD-CE1.0TLU2 devices, minimizing the risk of data loss and ensuring data availability.

-Although NAS Drive Station HD-CE1.0TLU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-CE1.0TLU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view